ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 #### Solidity User Profile and Usage Habits

 With regards to usage frequency, more than 40% of respondents use Solidity on a daily basis!
-37.3% use it weekly and 13.9% on a monthly basis.
+37.3% use it weekly, and 13.9% on a monthly basis.

-Roughly 8% indicated to be using Solidity "rarely" or "never", most of which indicated before that they use Solidity for personal projects and code in a different programming language at work.
+Roughly 8% indicated to be using Solidity "rarely" or "never".
+Most of them indicated before that they use Solidity for personal projects and code in a different programming language at work.

 ![Solidity Usage Frequency](/img/2023/02/sol_frequency.png)

 A striking 81.8% of all respondents use Visual Studio Code as their editor when writing Solidity code.
-Vim and IntelliJ follow on the second and third rank with 3.7 and 3.4% usage respectively.
+Vim and IntelliJ follow in the second and third ranks with 3.7 and 3.4% usage, respectively.

 Compared to the previous survey in 2021, Visual Studio code gained significantly in popularity (from roughly 50% to 81.8%).